CosineP/eljs-cli/README.md

 eljs: CLI for elementaryJS (Ocelot)
 ===================================

-> run elementaryJS from the comfort of ur CLI instead of the Ocelot Web IDE
+> test and run elementaryJS from the comfort of ur CLI instead of the Ocelot Web IDE

 ## installation